 One could argue that a DAS array would be a better solution, since it can handle a lot more throughput.
 However, NAS arrays have a lot of advantages over DAS arrays, especially in a multi-user environment.
 With a NAS device, your media can be accessed from any computer on your local area network (LAN) and if you need access to your files when traveling, you can download your data over the Internet as well, without having to keep one computer running all the time.
 NAS consumes a lot less power than a DAS connected to a computer and one can use all kinds of native and third party apps to get more functionality from a NAS, such as automated computer backups, automatic replication to other NAS devices and ability to stream media to home entertainment devices.
 Lastly, most NAS arrays are built to work 24/7 and are self-managed, whereas consumer-grade DAS arrays are usually not.

 So if you have been trying to decide on a NAS solution, do keep the above-mentioned network bottleneck issues in mind and make sure to plan for the future.
-If you work with 4K+ video content or have specific speed requirements and you do not need more than one machine accessing your storage, a high-performance DAS might be a better solution.
-And if you have any interest in pursuing a 10 Gbit Ethernet NAS setup, I will be working on a separate article with all the details next.
+If you work with 4K+ video content or have specific speed requirements and you do not need more than one machine accessing your storage, a high-performance DAS might work well.
+And if you are looking for something more capable and scalable, a NAS with 10 GbE capability is something you should take a serious look at.

 Let’s now take a look at some of the best storage solutions available on the market that we recommend to our readers.